lupyuen/lupyuen.github.io/src/sbi.md

 # Run NuttX with OpenSBI

-_Will our code print correctly to the Serial Console?_
+_Will our Test Code print correctly to the Serial Console?_

 Follow these steps to download __Apache NuttX RTOS__, insert our Test Code and compile the NuttX Kernel...